How does the Bokashi Indoor Composter work?

 PCB’s (PolyChlorinatedBiphenyl's) is not used in the manufacture of our buckets.
 The black and white buckets are made from 70% post consumer plastic and 10% recycled plastic and the tan bucket is “virgin” plastic.
 There is no danger of any material leaching from the plastic and contaminating the food waste and therefore the not harmful to the downstream by-products of composted food waste.

-4 out of 4 people would recommend this product11/03/2018, By ThaboWe are New Recycl in Mkhondo we asking support for Beem to work us together
+Everybody should have a bokashi!11/03/2018, By ThaboWe are New Recycl in Mkhondo we asking support for Beem to work us together

 Thank you.23/10/2017, By TraceyI was really surprised that there really is no smell to the waste and the compost tea is most definitely a nice booster to plants.28/09/2017, By AdeleBought this some time ago, and had many misses before the big hit, but man it's a hit!
 Learnt, NO paper and NO liquids.
 DO press down waste (a potato masher works a charm) and cover well with activated bran.
 All our veggie garden planters have a bins content buried inside and the rest now go to the compost heap.
 Beautiful compost and great rich soil is our reward.
 The results of using the "tea" for boosting ailing plants and giving slow growers a "kick in the pants" has been amaaaazing.
 We have so much tea now, we are starting to gift out to other keen gardeners.21/06/2017, By AndreaSuch a great way to dispose of my food scraps and there's no odour!
 It even breaks down chicken bones which I don't add to my worm composter because of flies.
 And the liquid tea it produces always gives my plants a little growth spurt.